simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 	http://mail.google.com/a/yourgoogleappsdomain.com

-replacing the last part with your own G Suite domain name.
+replacing the last part with your own Google Workspace domain name.

 ## Security Considerations